Developmental state, meritocracy and minimum requirements

 Some years ago, the Cabinet decided that the offspring of exiled Namibians, known as Children of the Liberation Struggle (CLS), be employed in the public service, in reserved positions, without going through public service recruitment procedures.
 Volunteer cleaners at the health ministry raised the issue with the ombudsman who took the matter to court.

-In March 2021, the High Court set aside the Cabinet decision on CLs.
-More than 30 years after independence, even after implementing free primary and secondary education, there are decisions to employ individuals solely based on the geography of their birth, and not criteria involving merit, which is indicative of a tragedy of mind.
+In March 2021, the High Court set aside the Cabinet decision on CLSs.
+More than 30 years after Independence, even after implementing free primary and secondary education, there are decisions to employ individuals solely based on the geography of their birth, and not criteria involving merit, which is indicative of a tragedy of mind.

 What shapes us?